Food, Anxiety and DepressionBy Dr. Margaret Paul

 December 31, 2006

-Many people don't notice that the food they eat affect how they feel.
+Many people don't notice that the food they eat affects how they feel.
 In this article, discover how anxiety and depression might be caused by the food you eat.

 In our current society, there are many factors that can cause or contribute to anxiety and depression.
-Certainly money and work problems, relationship and family issues, as well as illness and loss of loved ones are major contributors to anxiety and depression.
-Also, how we feel about ourselves and treat ourselves contribute greatly to how we feel.
-Even in the worst of times, if we are treating ourselves with compassion instead of self-judgment, we may be able to manage big challenges without anxiety or depression.
+Certainly money and work problems, relationship and family issues, as well as illness and loss of loved ones are major contributors to situational anxiety and depression.
+Also, how we feel about ourselves and treat ourselves, as well as unhealed past or present trauma, contribute greatly to how we feel.
+However, even in the worst of times, if we are treating ourselves with compassion instead of self-judgment, we may be able to manage big challenges without anxiety or depression.
 In addition, being able to turn to an inner source of spiritual guidance and comfort is vital to weathering the hard times.

 In the many years that I've been a counselor, I have frequently encountered individuals whose anxiety and depression completely cleared up by tuning into how food was affecting them.

-For example, Marnie discovered that dairy, wheat and sugar kept her up at night.
+For example, Marnie discovered that dairy, wheat, vegetable oils such as safflower, sunflower, soy, corn or canola oil, and sugar kept her up at night.
 She would wake up at around 3:00 in the morning with intense anxiety, and would be tired and depressed the next day.
-By experimenting around and cutting out different foods, she discovered that she slept fine when she stopped eating dairy, wheat and sugar.
+By experimenting around and cutting out different foods, she discovered that she slept fine when she stopped eating dairy, wheat, and processed foods containing the vegetable oils and sugar.
 All her nighttime anxiety vanished and she was no longer tired and depressed.

 Joel discovered that his sleeplessness and resulting depression was a direct result of caffeine from coffee, tea, chocolate and soft drinks.
 He had not realized how much caffeine he was actually consuming until I suggested that he cut out all caffeine and see what happened to his sleep.
 After a week of headaches from caffeine withdrawal, he was sleeping soundly for the first time in years and no longer felt depressed.